kritzikratzi/Oscilloscope/readme.md

 # Project setup

+**Dependencies are currently changing a lot.
+Please make sure to have the right branch of each dependency.
+Sorry for the inconvenience!**

 1. Download and unzip Openframeworks 0.9.2 or newer
 1. Move this project into apps/myApps/oscilloscope
 1. Clone [ofxMightyUI](https://github.com/kritzikratzi/ofxMightyUI) into addons/ofxMightyUI.
 Switch to the branch `fs2`!
 1. Clone [ofxAvCodec](https://github.com/kritzikratzi/ofxAvCodec) into ofxAvCodec.
-1. (This is seriously painful) Follow the instructions in ofxAvCodec/ffmpeg_src/readme.md and compile shared libraries for your platform
+1. (~~This is seriously painful~~) Follow the instructions in ofxAvCodec/readme.md and ~~compile shared libraries for your platform~~ grab the precompiled binaries from the releases section.
 1. Clone [ofxFontAwesome](https://github.com/kritzikratzi/ofxFontAwesome) into addons/ofxFontAwesome
-1. Clone [ofxFontStash2](https://github.com/armadillu/ofxFontStash2) into addons/ofxFontStash2
+1. Clone [ofxFontStash2](https://github.com/kritzikratzi/ofxFontStash2) into addons/ofxFontStash2 Switch to the branch `pugi`

 ### Compiling with XCode